nrx33/chicago-taxi-duration-predictor/README.md

 `python download_data.py `

 ##### Note: You need to make sure the applications from docker-compose are running before running the above terminal command.

+After the script is executed successfully you can verify the dataset files in the s3 bucket using the following terminal command

+`awslocal s3 ls s3://mlflow-bucket/dataset --recursive`

 ### Running Project via Docker Container